Arabia (steamboat): History

-In March 1856, the Arabia was sold to Captain William Terrill and William Boyd, and it made fourteen trips up and down the Missouri during their ownership.
+Also in March 1856, the Arabia was sold to Captain William Terrill and William Boyd, and it made fourteen trips up and down the Missouri during their ownership.
 In March, it collided with an obstacle (either a rock or a sand bar), nearly sinking with a damaged rudder.
 Repairs were made in nearby Portland.
-A few weeks later it blew a cylinder head and had to be repaired again.
+A few weeks later, a cylinder head blew and was repaired.